What Is a Lash Lift and Why Is Everyone Talking About It?

 "Although we have not observed specific incidents in which patients have had bad experiences with keratin lash lifts, we advise our patients to use caution when applying unknown formulations in or around the eyes,” he said.

 If the idea of putting keratin chemicals on your eyelashes is too much, there are other options.
-A number of growth serums are on the market, including Peter Thomas Roth’s Lashes To Die For Turbo Nighttime Eyelash Treatment.
-The formula has a cult-like following at Sephora and promises to make your natural eyelashes grow longer, fuller, and more densely than before by targeting all three stages of the hair-growth cycle.
+A number of growth serums are on the market, including Peter Thomas Roth’s Lashes to Die For Turbo Conditioning Lash Enhancer.
+The formula promises to make your natural eyelashes grow longer, fuller, and more densely than before by targeting all three stages of the hair-growth cycle.
 Not everyone has positive reactions to eyelash growth serums, though, so make sure you do your due diligence on potential side effects before starting to use one.

-If you’re hoping for something more, you could also look into good ol’ fashioned eyelash extensions.
-However, these too can cause side-effects and last only 2-3 weeks, meaning you’ll need to shell out a lot more money for upkeep.
+If you’re hoping for something more, you could also look into good ol' fashioned eyelash extensions.
+However, these too can cause side effects and last only two to three weeks, meaning you’ll need to shell out a lot more money for upkeep.